Mark32582/bookstore/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Before starting guidelines

 Please cd into the bookstore directory

 You will need to add the config file for Firebase ask a moderator for this information and make sure you do not upload this config to Github
+You will also need to add the config file for Google Books API ask a moderator for this information and DO NOT UPLOAD TO GITHUB

 in the terminal type `npm i`
 let this run until finished
-in the terminal type `npm i classnames` in the terminal type `npm i firebase`
+in the terminal type `npm i classnames` in the terminal type `npm i firebase` in the terminal type `npm i axios`

 if you have followed all these steps you can now launch the framework